 Apart from dwellings sold after 5th April 2015, other immovable property sold after 5th April 2019 or assets used in a UK trade and you returning to the UK within 5 tax years, there is no Capital Gains Tax if you are a non-resident.

 If you complete a self-assessment return, the tax is due on the normal date of 31st January after the end of the tax year in which the disposal takes place.
-IF YOU DO NOT COMPLETE A SA RETURN, THE TAX IS DUE 30 DAYS AFTER COMPLETION OF THE SALE.
+IF YOU DO NOT COMPLETE A SA RETURN, THE TAX IS DUE 30 DAYS AFTER THE DATE OF COMPLETION OF THE SALE.

 You should also confirm your tax reporting requirements in the country where you reside with a local tax adviser.